Everything You Need to Know About the

 - Finding the Right College (4-yr colleges)

-- You Don’t Want a 4 Year College? (community colleges – a great value!)
+- You Don’t Want a 4 Year College? (community colleges – a great value!
+OR maybe no college)

 - College Testing (ACT, SAT, etc.)

 - Paying for College (Financial aid, grants, loans, and all sorts of other info)